The project would benefit the region by:

 Water Infrastructure NSW and Hunter Water are committed to building and maintaining respectful, trusted and collaborative relationships with relevant communities and stakeholders to ensure this proposed water infrastructure project achieves the best possible outcomes.

-Community information sessions
+Past community information sessions

-In December, community members were invited to several information sessions to learn more about the proposed project, ask questions and provide feedback to the project team.
+In December 2022, community members were invited to several information sessions to learn more about the proposed project, ask questions and provide feedback to the project team.

-The presentation given at the Tocal session (PDF, 2660.65 KB)
+View the presentation given at the Tocal session (PDF, 2660.65 KB)